 NEC respects the desire for confidentiality and will always strive to protect a person’s right to privacy.
-However, confidentiality can limit NEC’s ability to conduct a thorough investigation and take appropriate disciplinary action.
-Additionally, NEC’s may be required to break confidentiality if the reported incident poses a credible threat to the safety of the NEC community or the public at large.
+However, strict confidentiality can limit NEC’s ability to conduct a thorough investigation and take appropriate disciplinary action.
+Additionally, as explained in the Policy, there are circumstances where NEC is obligated to follow up on a report even if a Reporting Party does not wish to do so if the reported incident was systemic or part of a broader pattern, or poses a credible threat to the safety of the NEC community or the public at large.

-How do I report a violation to someone at NEC?
+c) How do I report a violation to someone at NEC?

 i) Students are encouraged to report violations to a Title IX Officer or staff within the Office of Student Services who have been educated in the rights of and services available for both Reporting Parties and Responding Parties.

 ii) Employees are encouraged to report violations to a Title IX Officer or to the Office of Human Resources.

 iii) Violations may be reported in writing or verbally at any time without limitation, but a written complaint may be required for some processes to apply, pursuant to federal regulations

 iv) Designated NEC administrators are available to support both parties and provide an explanation of rights, including access to counseling and medical services and the ability to institute a separate criminal complaint, including obtaining a restraining order through the Boston Police Department.